 - challenges in managing increased admissions and associated delayed hospital discharges

-The current approach taken does not support PCC to proactively manage these challenges and we are in a position where we need to work differently with the market and communities to explore how we can provide support differently.
+The current approach taken does not support Peterborough City Council to proactively manage these challenges and we are in a position where we need to work differently with the market and communities to explore how we can provide support differently.

 We believe that people have better lives when they are supported to remain as independent as possible in and by their communities, and we are therefore striving to move towards a more localised approach to supporting citizens which focuses on early intervention and prevention.
 We need the local market to support and work with us partners to develop approaches able to achieve this.